CitiesSkylinesMods/TMPE/README.md

 - New option: Vehicle restrictions aggression
 - New option: Vehicles follow priority rules at junctions with timed traffic lights
 - Improved path-finding performance
-- Improved performance traffic measurement engine performance
+- Improved traffic measurement engine performance
-- Improved vehicle state tracking
 - Reorganized global configuration file (sorry, your main menu and main button positions are reset)
 - The option "Road condition has a bigger impact on vehicle speed" is only shown if the Snowfall DLC is owned
 - The flow/wait calculation mode to be used is now configurable via the global configuration file